SuperiorOS-Devices/official_devices/README.md

 • The maintainer must display proper authorship and maintain proper commit history.
 No Excuses for "KANGED" commits.

+• We do not allow inbuilt **kernelsu** in SuperiorOS.
+So make sure your build must not contain it.

 ---

 ## Time to apply